Lab Diversity Statement

 One-on-one mentoring through PURMS, APS-Bridge, Women In Science and Humanities Earning Doctorates (WISHED) and WISER programs at CWRU, and the Eureka Street program nationally to advise and retain physicists from underrepresented groups.

-Anuj is a Rise-up NEO 2020 fellow
+Anuj was a Rise-up NEO 2020 fellow

 Lydia’s YouTube channel features outreach talks and lectures